Stage one: Botanical Road to Rangitikei Street

 Over summer 2020-21 we’re beginning the engagement phase of this work – which sees us getting input from the people who live on or businesses that operate from this section of the street, as well as the side streets that flow directly off it.

 Once we get their feedback we’ll work on a concept design and show them again.
 Then we’ll do a city-wide consultation.
-We’re expecting this to happen around May 2021, with construction starting later the same year.
+We’re expecting this to happen in 2022, with construction starting later the same year.

 The cycleway will be constructed on both sides of the existing road, which will take up space currently allocated to parking.
 We’ll come up with options to mitigate the effect of these changes – for example, around shops and schools.